phpDocumentor/fig-standards/proposed/phpdoc.md

 ### 8.19. @subpackage [deprecated]

-The @subpackage tag is used to categorize "Structural Elements" into logical subdivisions.
+The @subpackage tag is used to categorize Structural Elements into logical subdivisions.

 #### Syntax